uthmel/java-fundamentals-maps/README.md

-# Java Template
+# Java Maps

 ## Learning Objectives
-- Example learning objective
+- Use HashMaps to store and access key value data pairs
+- Use generic typing to define types contained in a HashMap

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine